artificialmuseum/sandbox/README.md

 This is the artifact creation sandbox for the [Artificial Museum](https://artificialmuseum.com).

-Makers can use this Sandbox to customize various features in their artifact:
+Makers can use this Sandbox to customize various features in their artifact.

+All of the settings in this sandbox are the same as they are in the production version of the platform, lighting, skybox, scale, renderer and other rudimentary scene components are setup already.
+All that is left to do is to customize various aspects of the artifact.

 ### Artifact Settings
 see [src/artifact/artifact.js](https://github.com/artificialmuseum/sandbox/blob/master/src/artifact/artifact.js) for detailed docs.